China–Solomon Islands relations: Security pact

-In March 2022, China and the Solomon Islands signed a draft security pact that, according to leaked photos, allows Honiara to ask Beijing to send in law enforcement and military personnel to the Solomon Islands to assist in "maintaining social order" or "protecting people's lives and property".
-The deal also permits Chinese ships to conduct replenish and stopover in the Solomon Islands and to use the "relevant forces of China" to "protect the safety of Chinese personnel and other major projects in Solomon Islands" and to allow for aerial surveillance of the Pacific islands and Australia.
+In March 2022, China and Solomon Islands signed a draft security pact that, according to leaked photos, allows Honiara to ask Beijing to send in law enforcement and military personnel to Solomon Islands to assist in "maintaining social order" or "protecting people's lives and property".
+The deal also permits Chinese ships to conduct replenish and stopover in Solomon Islands and to use the "relevant forces of China" to "protect the safety of Chinese personnel and other major projects in Solomon Islands" and to allow for aerial surveillance of the Pacific islands and Australia.

-The government of the Solomon Islands announced the agreement was part of an effort to "respond to Solomon Islands' soft and hard domestic threats" as part of the nation's national security strategy, referring to the violent 2021 Solomon Islands unrest over the Prime Minister's decision to switch recognition from the ROC to the PRC.
-The Australian government, being both a neighbour of the Solomon Islands and a strategic rival to China, voiced great concern over this development.
+The Solomon Islands government announced the agreement was part of an effort to "respond to Solomon Islands' soft and hard domestic threats" as part of the nation's national security strategy, referring to the violent 2021 Solomon Islands unrest over the Prime Minister's decision to switch recognition from the ROC to the PRC.
+The Australian government, being both a neighbour of Solomon Islands and a strategic rival to China, voiced great concern over this development.
 Particularly, Australia and some of its allies including New Zealand were concerned that this might be the start of permanent Chinese military bases being placed near Australia.
 Australian Prime Minister Scott Morrison said the pact was "a reminder of the constant pressure and threats that present in our region to our own national security".
 Similar, New Zealand Prime Minister Jacinda Ardern expressed concern that the security pact would lead to the militarisation of the South Pacific.
 In February 2024, Al Jazeera reported that the New Zealand Government had lobbied French Polynesian and New Caledonian officials into taking a position on the Chinese—Solomon Islands security pact.

-In 2025, Chinese police under the Ministry of Public Security operating in the Solomon Islands began to implement a local pilot program based upon the Fengqiao experience.
+In 2025, Chinese police under the Ministry of Public Security operating in Solomon Islands began to implement a local pilot program based upon the Fengqiao experience.
+The pilot was suspended following local backlash about mass surveillance.